Snowflake-Labs/sfquickstarts/site/sfguides/src/ask-questions-to-your-documents-using-rag-with-snowflake-cortex/ask-questions-to-your-documents-using-rag-with-snowflake-cortex.md

 ## Optional: Automatic Processing of New Documents
 Duration: 5

-We can use Snowflake festures Streams and Task to automatically process new PDF files as they are added into Snowflake.
+We can use Snowflake features Streams and Task to automatically process new PDF files as they are added into Snowflake.

 - First we are creating a Snowflake Task.
 That Task will have some conditions to be executed and one action to take:
   - Where: This is going to be executed using warehouse **XS_WH**.
 Please name to your own Warehouse.